top of page

 The noun 'dictum' has its roots in Latin, specifically from the Latin word 'dictum,' which is the neuter form of 'dictus,' the past participle of 'dicere,' meaning 'to say' or 'to speak.'
 In its original Latin form, 'dictum' referred to something that has been said or spoken, often in the context of a formal pronouncement or authoritative statement.
 Over time, this Latin term was adopted into English as 'dictum,' retaining its essence as a statement made by a person of authority or a legal entity.
 'Dictum' is often used in legal contexts to refer to statements made by judges in court opinions that are not essential to the decision but may provide guidance or commentary on legal principles.
 Thus, the etymology of 'dictum' underscores its historical connection to the act of speaking or stating something formally and authoritatively, which remains relevant in legal and authoritative discourse today.

-Quiz: Find the meaning of the noun dictum:
+Find the correct meaning of the noun dictum:

 Try Again!